planetarysoftware/ISIS_TC/TSC-Charter.md

 * Conduct guidelines.
 * Maintaining the list of additional Collaborators.
 * Development process and any coding standards.
-* Mediating technical conflicts between Collaborators or Foundation projects.
+* Mediating technical conflicts between Collaborators or ASC Organization projects.

 The TSC will define ASC Software Organization's release vehicles and serve as